 When I watch this film it makes me think of what books mean to me.
 Books are a vital part of life for me, just like breathing in the air is vital for me to survive.
 I simply cannot imagine being without books.
 It sickens and scares me when access to books is denied, or when they are destroyed.

 Francois Truffaut’s superb film is set in a future where books (and the reading of them)are banned by law.
-Some citizens still read in secret though, if they are discovered they are reported to the authorities.
+Some citizens still read books in secret though, if they are discovered they are reported to the authorities.
 Firemen are then sent after these people.
-The firemen seek out and burn the books in their possession.
+The firemen seek out and burn the books in these peoples possession.

 With public libraries being closed all around us (or threatened with closure), with younger people being hooked on their phones, TVs, and computers instead of reading physical books or engaging face to face with other people; I would say that this film is terrifyingly relevant for our society today.
-Too many people are nowadays content to sit back and binge on the rubbish being churned out online or on TV.
+Too many people are nowadays content to sit back and binge on the rubbish being churned out online or on TV instead of engaging with real life and using their own brains and imagination.

 Julie Christie as two very different women.
 One a TV addict, the other a book lover.
 Screenshot by me.

-Many in society are now just like the zombie like, TV addicted people who are depicted in this film.
-Many young people now don’t read at all, and have zero interest in ever doing so!
+Many in society are now just like the TV addicted zombie like people who are depicted in this film.
+Many young people now don’t even read, and they have zero interest in ever doing so!
 Their loss I say, but doesn’t it worry anyone else how dumbed down things are becoming in society at large?
-How fewer and fewer people are avid readers, and how technology is taking over our lives.
+It seems like fewer and fewer people are avid readers, and that technology is taking over our lives.
 If this is the future, then it is not one I’m looking forward to being a part of it.

 In the future society seen in the film, books and the reading of them are banned.
 The state controls the lives of its citizens, and all are expected to watch TV for all (or for most of the )day.
 Some people still read books in secret, if they are discovered the authorities send firemen after them.
 These men, clad all in black, search for books, and when they find them they burn them.
 The title of the book and film refers to the temperature at which book paper burns at.